kstueb/riversand/README.md

-Catchmentwide Erosion Rates with riversand
+Catchmentwide erosion rates with riversand
 ------------------------------------------

 `riversand` is a python package to calculate catchmentwide erosion rates from